 |Transmission, Symptoms and Prevention – Rabies||For travelers at high risk of animal bites or being involved in activities with bats, dogs and other mammals.
 Clients who plan to visit remote areas may consider receiving this vaccine.
 Important to note the pre-exposure rabies vaccine is administered in 2 doses with one week interval between doses.
 Post-exposure vaccination is always recommended, even for those previously vaccinated.|

 |Chagas Disease||Presence.
 All travelers should protect themselves against triatomine bugs.|

 |Turista – Traveler’s Diarrhea (ETEC)||Talk to your health care professional about the risks and precautionary measures to take, as well as the Dukoral® vaccine.
 Important to note that the Dukoral vaccine is an oral vaccine given in 2 doses, recommended at least 2 weeks prior to departure.|

 |Malaria||Malaria is present in this country.
 The risk may be region specific.
 Prophylaxis measures to be discussed with the health care professional.|

 |Dengue Fever, Chikungunya and/or Zika||There are many illnesses that are transmitted via mosquito bites and unfortunately we do not have vaccines to protect us against most of them.
 It is important to inquire with your healthcare professional regarding the specific risks and the different illnesses presently in circulation.|

 |Antibiotics Traveler’s Diarrhea||Ciprofloxacin, Azithromycin or Suprax.|

 |Acetazolamide/Dexaméthasone||Recommended to prevent Acute mountain sickness (AMS).|

-There was a significant increase in violent crime, including homicides, kidnappings and extortions nationwide in 2018 in Mexico.
-This includes the states of:
+There was a significant increase in violent crime, including homicides, kidnappings and extortions nationwide.
+Please read the government of Canada advisories.

 In case of an emergency: